 Why Do Dogs Get the Zoomies?

-Contrary to popular opinion, this energetic behavior isn't always a sign of joy.
+Contrary to popular opinion, this energetic and hyper behavior isn't always a sign of joy.

-According to the American Kennel Club, dog zoomies are frequently caused by “an excess buildup of energy that dogs hold on to, which is then released in one big burst.”
-That said, there are several reasons your dog might develop this buildup of energy, from a fear-inducing grooming session to an exciting reunion with a fellow playmate.
-Ahead, an expert behaviorist explains the common reasons dogs get the zoomies, and how you should respond to them (if at all).
-And for more behaviors to be aware of, don’t miss the 14 ways your dog may be asking for help.
+According to the American Kennel Club, dog zoomies frequently occur when dogs have excess energy, especially physical energy that’s been contained (like if they’re crate-trained) or nervous energy (like when they’ve endured a grooming session).
+We asked an expert dog behaviorist to explain the common reasons dogs get the zoomies and how you should respond to them, if at all.
+And for more behaviors to be aware of, don’t miss the ways your dog may be asking for help.

+How do you calm a dog that’s deep in the zoomies?
 If your dog gets the zoomies on a regular basis, it’s worth mentioning the behavior to your vet or a professional who’s trained in behavior analysis.
-“When a client says zoomies to me, what I need to find out is: what does that look like, how long does it last, and what is causing it,” says Dr. Christensen.
+“When a client says zoomies to me, what I need to find out is: What does that look like, how long does it last, and what is causing it,” says Dr. Christensen.
 “And as we look at all those factors, we also want to figure out if it’s a problem for the family and if it’s a situation where the dog looks comfortable and happy or a situation where the dog looks uncomfortable or unhappy.”

-From there, a professional can create a plan for your pup.
+From there, a professional can create a plan for your pup to help you cope.
 “The plan might be that the behavior is no big deal and to ignore it,” says Dr. Christensen.
 “But if it turns out that there are specific things that trigger these events—and especially if it turns out that these events don’t look like a dog that’s really comfortable and joyful and happy—then we may try and backtrack to find out when these events are happening and what’s triggering them.”
-Once you know the cause, you can work on a solution; for example, teaching the dog a new way to respond to the situation that doesn’t involve running around.
-In addition to zoomies, these 11 behaviors mean your dog might need obedience training.
+Once you know the cause, you can work on a solution—for example, teaching the dog a new way to respond to the situation that doesn’t involve running around.
+In addition to zoomies, these behaviors mean your dog might need obedience training.